 He looks up at me with haunted eyes as I pull up and open the doors.
 "Hi," I say, getting ready to deploy the lift.

 There are some moments you don't forget.
 One of them, for me, is the look on this man's face while he waited for me to respond.
-I didn't know in that moment that he'd asked the same thing of four other drivers, and been passed up by all of them, meaning he'd been sitting at this stop in his condition for over an hour; I saw only the tired agony of his expression, a face struggling to stay above the surface.
+I couldn't know in that moment he'd asked the same thing of the four previous drivers, and been passed up by all of them, meaning he'd been sitting at this stop in his condition for over an hour.
+I saw only the tired agony of his expression, a face struggling to stay above the surface.

 I stepped down towards him.
 Yes, his clothing and skin were splattered everywhere with fecal matter.
-Yes, it didn't smell particularly fantastic.
-But I've encountered other passengers who smelled much worse; nobody loves the smell of dog feces, but they sure do beat human feces in my book.
-This was more on the dog side of things.
+Yes, it didn't smell particularly great.
+But I've encountered other passengers who’ve smelled worse; nobody loves the smell of dog feces, but they sure beat human feces in my book.
+This was rather more on the dog side of things.

 "So tell me again, what happened?"

 "Well, I'm out there panhandling, on the side of the street there, when all of a sudden this brand-new beamer comes driving by and the guy throws a bag of crap at me.
 And the bag splatters everywhere, and he just drives off."

 I look back at him.
 The feces fester in his uncombed hair, his tattered t-shirt and the wheelchair apparatuses.
 The lion's share of it is spewed across his wool blanket, which covers his midsection and leg.

 I can see now that he's crying.

 "I'm already humiliating myself by panhandling, and then he does that on top of that?
 How could do someone do that," he keeps asking in a sobbing voice.
 There is no affectation here.
 "How could there be people that could think like that?
 It's already hard to lower myself to the level of begging on the street…."